Cross-posted at The Western Right, Right Michigan, and Red Racing Horses. This post was last updated on August 27, 2016.

 District 5 (Genesee, Saginaw, Bay) Safe democrat.

 Former Genesee Treasurer Dan Kildee succeeded his uncle Dale Kildee in 2012.
-Republican Allen Hardwick is running.
+The Republican candidate is Al Hardwick.

 District 6 (SW Michigan) Safe Republican.

 Moderate Republican Fred Upton has won by wide margins since defeating conservative Mark Siljander in 1986.
 Upton became Chairman of the House Energy and Commerce Committee in 2010.
-He defeated primary challenges from former state rep. Jack Hoogendyk, who won 43% in 2010 and 33% in 2012.
-He beat libertarian Jim Bussler 71-29 in the 2014 primary.
-Upton defeated democrat Mike O'Brien 55-43 in 2010, the closest margin of his career.
-This time, he is being challenged by Western Michigan University professor Paul Clements, who has raised a substantial amount of money.
+Upton defeated democrat Mike O'Brien 2010, and Western Michigan University professor Paul Clements in 2014.
+These races were closer than Upton's previous 20-40 point margins.
+Clements is running again in 2016.

 Republican Tim Walberg defeated liberal democrat Mark Schauer in a hard-fought race in 2010.
 This followed Schauer's defeat of Walberg in 2008, Walberg's defeat of RINO Joe Schwarz in 2006, and Schwarz's winning a divided Republican primary to replace Nick Smith in 2004.
-Walberg defeated democrat attorney Kurt Haskell in 2012 53-43.
-Walberg is being challenged by former state rep. (2004-2010) Pam Byrnes of Washtenaw County.
-She represented about 68000 people in the 7th district (9% of the district), which portion voted 45% for McCain.
-Walberg will likely settle in to win with 55% or so.
+Walberg defeated democrat attorney Kurt Haskell in 2012 and former state rep. Pam Byrnes of Washtenaw County in 2014.
+He beat Doug North in the primary and faces D state rep (2012-present) Gretchen Driskell, who won 53% and 56% in her Washtenaw district, in the general.

-District 8 (Ingham, Livingston, N Oakland) Likely Republican.
+District 8 (Ingham, Livingston, N Oakland) Safe Republican.

 District 9 (S Macomb, Royal Oak, Bloomfield) Safe democrat.

 Democrat Sander Levin has represented this district since 1982.
-His younger brother Carl is retiring from the Senate, but Sander hasn't shown any inclination to follow.
 Levin is more liberal than the district, but he is popular enough to win here as long as he wants.
 He may be succeeded by a less liberal Macomb county democrat.
-Republican George Brikho is running.
+Christopher Morse is the Republican candidate.

 District 10 (N Macomb, the Thumb) Safe Republican.